What’s your professional background?

 While working at the Open University I completed a postgraduate teaching certificate.
 So I’m now an accredited Fellow of the Higher Education Authority.
 And since 2017 I’ve been a Fellow of the Royal Society of Arts, a charity committed to innovation and social change.

 In addition, I’ve been a member of APDO Association of Professional Declutterers & Organisers for over a decade and served for 6 years as an Board member.
 During this time, I wrote and led the 1st UK courses for professional organisers.
 I’m also proud to belong to the Institute for Challenging Disorganization and hold a specialist certificate in Chronic Disorganization, I recently created the 1st UK training for virtual organisers and hosted the 1st UK Virtual Summit for Virtual Organisers & Declutterers.

 And just for fun, I was delighted to be awarded the Queen of Organising Skills by the Aqua Design Group.

 I’ve written two books for the popular What’s Your Excuse? series: Being More Productive (2017) and Clearing Your Clutter (2018).
 My next book will be on how to help teens to develop effective time management and study skills.
 In addition, I’ve written countless articles and am regularly featured in the media.

 I not only live but thrive with Charcot-Marie-Tooth neurological illness.
 As a result, I have a special interest in supporting students and adults with disabilities.
 A lifelong learner, I’m currently learning to lip read.
 During lockdown I become hooked on Duolingo!

-On a personal note, I live in NW London with two teenagers and a fluffy, white rescue pup.
+I share my home in Finchley, London with two young adults and a little white rescue pup.